abdelmonem88/abdelmonem88/README.md

 # Abdelmonem Darweesh

-Hi there, My name is Abdelmonem from Egypt.
+Hi there, My name is Abdelmonem from and I'm Egyption.
 I'm a self-taught front-end developer a passionate person for learning new things and updating my current knowledge

 ## Skills